All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 For Asian Americans with visceral fat and insulin resistance, GLP-1 medications (semaglutide, tirzepatide) offer the most targeted metabolic benefits.
 For those seeking affordable starting points, metformin addresses insulin resistance at minimal cost weight loss medication.

-Navigating the "You Are Not Overweight Enough" Problem
+understanding the "You Are Not Overweight Enough" Problem

 Bring your metabolic data.
-If your fasting glucose, HbA1c, triglycerides, or liver enzymes are elevated, these support the case for treatment regardless of BMI.
+If your fasting glucose, HbA1c, triglycerides, or liver enzymes are improved, these support the case for treatment regardless of BMI.
 Request a fasting insulin level too, which reveals insulin resistance before glucose levels become abnormal.

 Measure your waist.
 Waist circumference is a better predictor of metabolic risk than BMI for Asian Americans.
 Risk thresholds: above 90 cm (35.4 in) for men, above 80 cm (31.5 in) for women.